capnproto/capnproto/doc/install.md

      make -j4 check
      sudo make install

 Phew.
-Here's hoping that XCode 5.0 and a future Google Test release will simplify all this!
+Here's hoping that Xcode 5.0 and a future Google Test release will simplify all this!